-Measure Basic (10) Practiced (15) Ingrained (20) Score (20) Mission Alignment to Student Success School process includes: Articulation of school mission/vision Articulation of units/ lessons (curriculum, instruction, and assessment) that target an aspect of the school mission/vision Articulation of a yearlong curriculum with units/lessons and assessments that target an aspect of the school mission/vision
+Basic Practiced Ingrained Score Measure Articulation of the school's mission/vision (1 point) Articulation of units/lessons (curriculum, instruction, and assessment) that target an aspect of the school mission/vision (3 points) Articulation of a yearlong curriculum with units/lessons and assessments that target aspects of the school mission/vision (5 points) Score (5) Mission Alignment to Student Success School Process.
+The school shall provide the mission statement, educational goals, rubrics, and disaggregated data as documentation on how the school has developed and implemented its model based on its mission statement.